History and exam

 use of certain drugs

-AVP-R occurs in up to 40% of patients receiving long-term lithium therapy, but the incidence of this adverse effect has been reported to be as high as 85%.[9][10]
-Other drugs associated with AVP-R may include demeclocycline, cisplatin, colchicine, gentamicin, rifampin, and sevoflurane.[5][42]
+Lithium therapy is a well-established cause of arginine vasopressin resistance (AVP-R), with studies reporting its occurrence in up to 40% of patients receiving long-term lithium therapy, and some estimates suggesting rates as high as 85%.[9][10]
+Other drugs associated with AVP-R include demeclocycline, cisplatin, colchicine, gentamicin, rifampicin, and sevoflurane.[5][44]

-AVP-D is less commonly caused by drugs.
-It has been reported in association with phenytoin.[33]
+Arginine vasopressin deficiency is less commonly caused by drugs.
+It has been reported in association with phenytoin and temozolomide (an oral chemotherapy drug used primarily to treat certain types of brain tumours).[32][33]

 hypophysitis